zcash/zips/draft-hopwood-coinbase-balance.rst

 * allow issuance to be predicted exactly in advance, starting from the point at which it activates;
-* preclude errors by miners in computing the total fees for transactions in the mined block;
+* preclude errors by miners in computing the total miner subsidy plus fees for transactions in the mined block;
 * be deployable in the NU6 network upgrade, which is not expected to define a new transaction version.